How to Succeed in Business Without Really Trying (musical): Broadway (1961–1965)

 The show opened on Broadway on October 14, 1961, at the 46th Street Theatre, and closed on March 6, 1965, after 1,417 performances.
-The cast starred Robert Morse as Finch, Bonnie Scott as his secretary Rosemary, Charles Nelson Reilly as Bud Frump, and Rudy Vallée as the company president.
+The cast starred Robert Morse as Finch, Bonnie Scott as his secretary Rosemary, Charles Nelson Reilly as Bud Frump, and Rudy Vallée as J. B. Biggley.
 Virginia Martin played Hedy LaRue.

 West End (1963–1964)

 The West End production opened at the Shaftesbury Theatre on March 28, 1963, and ran for 520 performances.
 It was also directed by Burrows and Bob Fosse, and featured a new London cast.
-Warren Berlinger and Billy De Wolfe starred as Finch and Biggley respectively, with Patricia Michael as Rosemary, Josephine Blake as Smitty, David Knight as Bud Frump, Olive Lucius as Miss Jones, Bernard Spear as Mr. Twimble, and Eileen Gourlay as Hedy La Rue.
+Warren Berlinger and Billy De Wolfe starred as Finch and Biggley respectively, with Patricia Michael as Rosemary, Josephine Blake as Smitty, David Knight as Bud Frump, Olive Lucius as Miss Jones, Bernard Spear as Mr. Twimble, and Eileen Gourlay as Hedy LaRue.

 Australia

 The Australian production presented by J. C. Williamson's opened at Her Majesty's Theatre, Melbourne on August 16, 1963.
 Len Gochman starred as Finch, with Betty McGuire as Hedy, and Annabelle Adams as Rosemary.
 The show toured across Australia, playing seasons in Sydney, Perth, and Adelaide.
 Nancye Hayes, who started in the ensemble, would later go on to replace Betty McGuire as Hedy.